mrkaleArduinoLib/gbj_appthingsboard/README.md

 <a id="library"></a>

 # gbj\_appthingsboard
-This is an application library, wich is used usually as a project library for particular PlatformIO project.
+This is an application library, which is used usually as a project library for particular PlatformIO project.
 However; in every project utilizing the ThingsBoard IoT platform should be copied the same library, so that it is located in central library storage.

 - Library specifies (inherits from) the system `gbj_appbase` library.
 - Library utilizes error handling from the parent class.